 - 3cps of cubed cooked chicken

-- or 2cps of shredded rotisserie chicken recipe here
+or 2cps of shredded rotisserie chicken recipe here for crockpot rotisserie chicken.

 - 2 tsp chili powder